dpursehouse/mongo-gerrit/README.md

 ## Configuration

-Configuration is done in a Windows-style .ini file named `mongo-gerrit.ini` which may be located in the current directory or in the user's home folder.
+Configuration is done in a YAML file named `mongo-gerrit.yml` which may be located either in the current directory or in the user's home folder.

-Multiple Gerrit servers may be configured in multiple sections identified by a `[section]` header.
-The name of the section corresponds to the name of the database in MongoDB.
+Multiple Gerrit servers may be configured in multiple blocks under the `sites` section.
+The name of the site is used as the name of the database in MongoDB.

-Within each section, the following settings are recognised:
+Within each site section, the following settings are recognised:

 - `url`: Required.
 The fully qualified URL to the Gerrit server.
 - `auth`: Optional.
 Authentication type.
 May be `digest` or `basic`.
 Defaults to